appsmithorg/appsmith-docs/tutorials/review-moderator-dashboard/README.md

 3. Note that the app is created with the default name **Untitled Application 1**.
 4. Rename it to `Review Moderator` ****by double-clicking on the existing one.

-{% hint style="success" %}
-Tip: On Appsmith, you can rename organisation names, widget names, query names and many more by double-clicking on the existing one.
+> Tip: On Appsmith, you can rename organisation names, widget names, query names and many more by double-clicking on the existing one.
-{% endhint %}

 ![Creating and Renaming Appsmith Application](https://lh3.googleusercontent.com/uTBER5l7d5mpWZ_PlFZMfnezoyS2B7mS3eQE91SuxhQKAE1zngWSlXQZIBtKV536Hr3lHM0j7E9ohmDOFq4EIILhrndO178PFeGgw0zplCEiXewAzrQQO5Lyt4NpZMAdlI0TngaW)